-The debates about purposes of history education resonate strongly among researchers and academics.
-Furthermore, it stretches beyond its theoretical field.
-The question of purposes of history education is of great importance to curriculum writers and classroom practitioners for practical reasons.
-With this in mind, the aim of this paper is to examine the question against the background of the two general British contemporary theories of education.
-While the theory of flourishing life encourages the development of personal autonomy, allowing individuals to make successful choices in their life, the theory of powerful knowledge is emphasising the importance of traditional academic knowledge for individual success and its impact on social equality.
-Similarly, the manuscript will use the context of authors' professional environment involvement - a post-conflict society - to reflect on the question of purposes of history education.
+Stretching beyond its theoretical field, the debates about the purposes of history education are of great importance to curriculum writers and classroom practitioners.
+The content selection from a broad field of history is connected to what educators deem an overarching purpose of education.
+With this in mind, this paper aims to examine the purposes of teaching history against the background of the two general theories of education, namely - the theories of a flourishing life and powerful knowledge.
+While the theory of a flourishing life encourages the development of personal autonomy, allowing individuals to make successful choices, the theory of powerful knowledge examines the importance of traditional academic knowledge for individual success.
+The paper will also use the context of post-conflict societies, to reflect on the question of possible purposes of history education.